-50th NSSSA Annual Conference
+2021 NSSSA Annual Conference

-Welcome to the online conference presentation submission portal for the National Social Studies Supervisors Association!
-The 50th Annual NSSSA Conference (2020) will take place in Washington, DC on December 3, 2020. and promises to engage social studies leaders and supervisors from all over the US in a wide variety of relevant and timely topic.
+We plan to engage social studies leaders and supervisors from all over the US in a wide variety of relevant and timely topics.

-We invite you to share your work or ideas with our membership during this one-day event by submitting a proposal to present to NSSSA members.
-Remember, the deadline for proposal submission is January 8, 2020, so get yours in early!
-The submission of a proposal does not guarantee acceptance for a session at the 50th Annual NSSSA Conference.
+We invite you to share your work or ideas with our membership during this conference by submitting a proposal to present to NSSSA members.
+Thank you for your interest in NSSSA, and we look forward to seeing you in at the conference!

 Before you begin your submission please read the General Information carefully.

 All proposals are due May 1, 11:59 p.m.
 Eastern Time.
 No submissions will be accepted after the deadline.

 For the purpose of avoiding any misunderstandings, your electronic submission acknowledges the following statements of intent and understanding:

 - I certify that the named participants and I have agreed to take part in this program if this proposal is accepted.
 It will be my responsibility to notify each co-presenter regarding the status of the proposal as well as the date, time, and location of the presentation if accepted.